Will-Andrade/3d-card-rotateEffect/README.md

 - [WebAnimationsAPI](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API)
 - [Using the WebAnimationsAPI](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API/Using_the_Web_Animations_API)

 And that's about it!
 Have a great rest of your day!
+[Back to top](#3-dimensional-card-facing-the-cursor)